damianpereira86/api-automation-training/README.md

 **Objective**: Make a request to the get order endpoint to verify the order was actually created.

+Note: when testing a POST endpoint you normally don't send the ID (it is generated automatically and returned to you in the response), but you might have noticed that this endpoint allows you to do that, and the order gets actually created with the ID you sent.
-In case you didn't already notice, the Create Order endpoint does not actually create an order (all the data is mocked).
-For this reason, if you only asserted against the response, your positive tests should have passed.
+But in case you didn't already notice, if you didn't provide the ID in the Create Order endpoint, it does not actually create an order (all the data is mocked).
+For this reason, if you did that and only asserted against the response, your positive tests should have passed.
 This is why is so important to verify the resources were actually created.

-1. For the positive tests from Milestone 5, after the response assertions, obtain the created order ID from the response
+1. For your positive tests, after the response assertions, obtain the created order ID from the response
 2. Make a request to the `GET /store/order/{orderId}` endpoint with the order ID
 3. Verify the response of the Get Order endpoint is 200, hence, the order was created successfully.
-4. Since the test should fail, follow step 4 in Milestone 5 for handling it.
+4. Since the test where you didn't provide the ID for the POST in the first place should now be failing, follow step 4 in Milestone 5 for handling it.

 **Deliverable**: